 On the other hand, because you have fewer expectations with a new instrument, you can sometimes fool around a little easier without worrying if it’s “right.”
 By simply messing around and picking random notes to play, we often come up with cool, unpredictable melodies.
 The doors this process opens are endless.

-If you’re at all serious about writing professionally, I can’t recommend lessons strongly enough.
+I can’t recommend lessons strongly enough, if you’re at all serious about writing professionally.
 Many aren’t that expensive — $30 per half hour is about the average, but you can find them cheaper (and more costly, of course).
 Soundfly has tons of free courses to choose from if you’re looking to enhance your skills in a pinch.

 If you’re interested in going deeper and learning things like how to approach songwriting more professionally, how to use harmonic theory to infuse your chord progressions with more emotion, or even how to orchestrate for a string section, our Mainstage courses offer in-depth videos with mentor-assisted instruction and won’t break the bank!